carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 you can insert safepoint polls in the frontend.
 If you have the later case, please ask on llvm-dev for suggestions.
 There's been a good amount of work done on making such a scheme work well in practice which is not yet documented here.

 Supported Architectures
 =======================

 Support for statepoint generation requires some code for each backend.
-Today, only X86_64 is supported.
+Today, only Aarch64 and X86_64 are supported.

 .. _OpenWork: